‘Once a cesarean, always a cesarean’ is a common misconception. Read on to learn why you should try for a VBAC.

 “I had a C-section the first time I delivered and I was in pain for 45 days after the surgery.”
 Chandni Verma recalls.

 “This time I wanted to avoid it.
 Of course, I also wanted the best for my child.
-When Dr Rinku encouraged me to try for a VBAC, saying that my baby would benefit from the vaginal flora that it picks up as it moves along the birth canal, I jumped at the opportunity.”
+My search for a VBAC doctor in Delhi led to Dr Rinku who encouraged me to try for a normal delivery. “

 “I am so glad I had a normal birth, and was able to start breastfeeding soon after – things that I had missed out on during my first pregnancy!”
 Chandni finished.